-PH1 is a rare, inherited condition that occurs when the liver makes too much of a substance called oxalate.
-This can result in painful and recurrent kidney stones, and eventually cause kidney failure.
+Primary Hyperoxaluria Type 1, or PH1, is a rare inherited condition that occurs when the liver makes too much of a substance called oxalate.
+This can result in painful and recurrent kidney stones, and may eventually cause kidney failure.

-For more information, talk to your physician about support organizations in your area and visit the Oxalosis and Hyperoxaluria Foundation.
+For more information, talk to your physician about support organizations in your area.